Voice over IP

 Voice over Internet Protocol (VoIP), (Note: Variously pronounced as individual letters, V-O-I-P, or as a word, /vɔɪp/ VOYP.) also known as IP telephony, is a set of technologies used primarily for voice communication sessions over Internet Protocol (IP) networks, such as the Internet.
-VoIP enables voice calls to be transmitted as data packets, facilitating various methods of voice communication, including traditional applications like Skype, Microsoft Teams, Google Voice, and VoIP phones.
-Regular telephones can also be used for VoIP by connecting them to the Internet via analog telephone adapters (ATAs), which convert traditional telephone signals into digital data packets that can be transmitted over IP networks.
+VoIP enables voice calls to be transmitted as data packets, facilitating various methods of voice communication, including voice and video conferencing applications and appliances and VoIP phones.
+Regular telephones can also be used for VoIP by connecting them to the Internet via an analog telephone adapter (ATA), which converts telephone signals into digital data packets that can be transmitted over IP networks.

 The broader terms Internet telephony, broadband telephony, and broadband phone service specifically refer to the delivery of voice and other communication services, such as fax, SMS, and voice messaging, over the Internet, in contrast to the traditional public switched telephone network (PSTN), commonly known as plain old telephone service (POTS).

 VoIP technology has evolved to integrate with mobile telephony, including Voice over LTE (VoLTE) and Voice over NR (Vo5G), enabling seamless voice communication over mobile data networks.
 These advancements have extended VoIP's role beyond its traditional use in Internet-based applications.
 It has become a key component of modern mobile infrastructure, as 4G and 5G networks rely entirely on this technology for voice transmission.